 A tool that embeds itself into the fabric of one company may be inappropriate for another.
 To avoid a misguided purchase, focus on the key problems you’re facing with sales enablement.
 You’ll feel compelled to list a ton, but be realistic, and try to keep that list to 3-5 problems, maximum.

 Populating your list isn’t going to be easy.
-You can’t run a report in Salesforce and exactly where enablement efforts are falling short.
-Your CRM is only as powerful as its instrumentation, and if you aren’t tracking specific activities like, “wasting time looking for slide deck,” or “following up with prospect to ask if they read the white paper,” (and who is?) then you aren’t getting the full picture of your team’s inefficiencies.
+Unfortunately, you can’t just run a report in Salesforce and see exactly where enablement efforts are falling short.
+Your CRM is only as powerful as its instrumentation.
+If you aren’t tracking specific activities like, “wasting time looking for slide deck,” or “following up with prospect to ask if they read the white paper,” then you aren’t getting the full picture of your team’s inefficiencies.

 The best way to figure out where reps struggle is to ask them.
-Set up a quick survey in a tool like Google Surveys, or run brief 1:1 interviews with key players and department representatives to identify common themes around where they think they’re falling short.
-From there, you can make a more informed decision about what goes on your list of sales enablement challenges.
+Set up a quick survey in a tool like Google Surveys, or run brief 1:1 interviews with key players and department representatives.
+Use their feedback to identify common themes around where they think they’re falling short.
+And from there, you can make a more informed decision about what goes on your list of sales enablement challenges.

 #2 – Decide what you want to enable.